-This park is Pokestop, Lure, Gym, and Pokemon heaven.
-The area consists of a small lake surrounded by many benches, all engraved in remembrance of people who have died.
+A hotspot for Pokemon Go is Saddle Brook County Park in Saddle Brook.
+This place is Pokestop, Lure, Gym, and Pokemon heaven.
+The area has a small lake surrounded by benches, all engraved in remembrance of people who have died.
 These benches are all designated Pokestops and because the lake is small, it is the perfect place to walk around and pass through all of the streaming petals and Pokemon.

 But apparently I wasn’t the only person to discover this secret.
 When I first visited this park, there were thralls of kids, teenagers, young adults, and even parents, all walking around with their phones, scouting the area.
 Or, they were gathered in big groups, challenging Gyms or taking advantage of Lures.
 There were so many people that it was difficult not to bump into someone in front of you; if you walked too slowly, people bumped into you from behind.
 Don’t let this deter you, though.

 I went back on another day and I have to say that I enjoyed it much more.
 There were still a lot of people playing Pokemon Go, but there were far fewer than the first time I went.

 I was able to enjoy the walk and the scenery, and, of course. catch some Pokemon.
 At this lake I caught two rare Pokemon: a Bulbasaur and a Charmander.
 In fact, the area seems to be a Charmander nest, although I can’t guarantee this considering the nests change from time to time.
 There are also Dratini and Electabuzz in the area.

 I walked around the lake a couple times and took in the scenery.
 It really is beautiful.